 Finally there’s Miss Mowcher, a dwarf described as a kind of hobgoblin who deals with Steerforth’s bald patch.
 They meet her by accident – yes, again – but it’s ok because the encounter gives us another embodiment of… something.
 She’s outrageously familiar with anyone she speaks to, drops broad hints about Steerforth being up to no good in this out-of-the-way place, talks about her famous clients in terms of what they are hiding from public view in more senses than one.
 David instinctively rejects her offer of a makeover, which must tell us something.

 But I’m not telling you the plot.
 Except I have, largely, because not much happens.
-David leaves Dover at the start of Book 7, where he goes from being big fish to very small, very young ingénue; meets Steerforth by chance and, as besotted as ever, is patronised by him mercilessly.
+David leaves Dover at the start of the seventh Number, where he goes from being big fish to very small, very young ingénue; meets Steerforth by chance and, as besotted as ever, is patronised by him mercilessly.
 No change there, then.
 To Yarmouth, seeing Emily again, and seeing how Steerforth’s easy manner – he knows instinctively which buttons to press – makes him a hit with everyone.
 Ham and Emily’s engagement on the very night they turn up as a surprise; David noticing that Emily doesn’t sit as close to Ham after his arrival and, we note, Steerforth’s.
 David leaning over backwards to interpret Steerforth’s easy cynicism as humour.
 The reader finding it a bit tedious.

 This is where we get Steerforth’s moment of contemplation as David discovers him looking into the fire in the hearth.
 It’s the first and only hint of self-doubt, as though one tiny part of him recognises that what he does is not always – well, what?
 Not always good?
 Fair?
 Careful of the needs of others?
 This is when he regrets the lack of a guiding father, and a 19th Century reader might nod sagely and think about this on a theological level.